ckeditor/ckeditor4-docs/guides/plugin_sdk/sample_1/README.md

 					id: 'tab-basic',
 					label: 'Basic Settings',
 					elements: [
-						// UI elements of the first tab	will be defined here ]
+						// UI elements of the first tab	will be defined here.
+					]
 				},
 				{
 					id: 'tab-adv',
 					label: 'Advanced Settings',
 					elements: [
-						// UI elements of the second tab will be defined here ]
+						// UI elements of the second tab will be defined here.
+					]
 				}
 			]